 (a) must be in the appropriate approved form or, if there is no appropriate approved form, must be in a form satisfactory to the Registrar; and

-(b) must be clearly written, typed or reproduced; and
+(b) where relevant, must be clearly written, typed or reproduced; and

 (c) must be properly completed.

+[Rule 8 amended: SL 2020/137 r.
+8.]

 9. Lodging documents

-(1) Every document must be lodged with the Arbitration Service.
+(1) Every document in relation to a proceeding must be lodged with the Arbitration Service using the EDS unless —

+(a) the person lodging the document is EDS exempt in relation to the proceeding; or

+(b) the EDS is unavailable at the time of lodging.

-(2) A document may only be lodged with the Arbitration Service —
+(2) Subject to subrule (5), a person who is EDS exempt in relation to a proceeding may lodge a document in relation to the proceeding with the Arbitration Service in the following manner —

 (a) by presenting it at the office of the Arbitration Service when the office is open for business; or